Welcome to West Michigan Rheumatology

 Nationally Recognized Quality

 MIPS is a mandated national medical quality program.
 Electronic medical records are used to continuously audit and report your physician’s interaction with each patient.
 This attempts to measure and compare quality of care with the goal of improving patient experience by encouraging patient centered care.

-In 2017, 2018, 2019, and 2020 West Michigan Rheumatology achieved a maximum MIPs Quality Score of 100%, distinguishing our practice as providing the highest quality care by the Centers for Medicare Services (CMS).
+For 5 consecutive years West Michigan Rheumatology has achieved a maximum MIPs Quality Score of 100%, distinguishing our practice as providing the highest quality care by the Centers for Medicare Services (CMS).

 Championing Shared Decision-Making

 Shared decision-making (SDM) is an underpinning of patient centered care.
 It begins with an attitude of mutual respect between the physician and patient and takes form in the dialogue where facts, personal values and choice are shared.
 The MSU College of Human Medicine and faculty at West Michigan Rheumatology have been early leaders in developing and implementing SDM as a clinical science.
-We have published our translational research in multiple peer reviewed journals.
+You can learn more about our academic work by clicking ‘Patient Disease Aids‘ on the menu above.
 As shared decision making is identified as a MIPS improvement activity – the use of patient decision aids to support shared decision-making is one indicator of high quality care.
 This demonstrates that listening and caring are core values at WMR.